MongooseDoom/personal-goals/lists/learning.md

 # Stuff to learn

+[3/8] Read or watch 8 developer related books or courses

 ## May 2015
 - [x] Everything You Need To Know About SVG on CSS Tricks
 - [x] Staying Sharp with AngularJS on Code School